Our knowledge of orthopaedics. Your best health.

 Backpack Safety

 Backpacks are a popular and practical way for children and teenagers to carry schoolbooks and supplies.
 They are designed to distribute the weight of the load among some of the body's strongest muscles.
-When used correctly, backpacks can be a good way to carry the necessities of the school day.
+When used correctly, backpacks are a good way to carry the necessities of the school day.

 Tips for Proper Use of Backpacks

-Backpacks that are too heavy or are worn incorrectly can cause problems for children and teenagers.
+Backpacks that are too heavy or worn incorrectly can cause problems for children and teenagers.
 Improperly used backpacks may injure muscles and joints.
-This can lead to severe back, neck, and shoulder pain, as well as posture problems.
+This can lead to back, neck, and shoulder pain.

-Although they are linked to posture problems, heavy backpacks do not cause scoliosis.
-Scoliosis is a sideways curve of the spine that often shows up in children during adolescence.
+Scoliosis is a sideways curve of the spine that develops in about 5% of children during adolescence.
+Heavy backpacks do not cause scoliosis.

 The following guidelines can help your family use backpacks safely.